ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager separately sends a group rekeying message formatted as defined above to each group member to be rekeyed.

 Each rekeying message MUST be secured with the pairwise secure communication association between the Group Manager and the group member used during the joining process.
-In particular, each rekeying message can target the 'control_uri' URI path defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}} (OPT7), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).
+Each rekeying message can target the 'control_uri' URI path defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}} (OPT7), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).

 This distribution approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
-In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g., by means of the OSCORE profile of ACE {{RFC9203}}.
+If a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g., by means of the OSCORE profile of ACE {{RFC9203}}.

 Group members and the Group Manager SHOULD additionally support alternative distribution approaches that do not require group members to act (also) as servers.
 A number of such approaches are defined in {{Section 6 of I-D.ietf-ace-key-groupcomm}}.
 In particular, a group member may use CoAP Observe {{RFC7641}} and subscribe for updates to the group-membership resource of the group, at the endpoint /ace-group/GROUPNAME/ of the Group Manager (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}).
 Alternatively, a full-fledged Pub-Sub model can be considered {{I-D.ietf-core-coap-pubsub}}, where the Group Manager publishes to a rekeying topic hosted at a Broker, while the group members subscribe to such topic (see {{Section 6.2 of I-D.ietf-ace-key-groupcomm}}).